-5 Multimedia frameworks
+3.6 Multimedia frameworks

-We review here the main multimedia frameworks, in their actual state at the date of January 2004.
+We review here the main multimedia frameworks, in their actual state.
 We don't speculate about their future, nor about their possible evolutions.
 The landscape is likely to evolve quickly, some of the main actors will probably disappear, and possibly new actors will appear.
 The relative weight of the actors also is likely to evolve, and we don't take here any position on this point.

-5.1 Flash
+3.6.1 Flash